danieljannai/streamlit-adjustable-columns/CONTRIBUTING.md

-# Contributing to Streamlit Expandable Columns
+# Contributing to Streamlit Adjustable Columns

-Thank you for your interest in contributing to Streamlit Expandable Columns!
+Thank you for your interest in contributing to Streamlit Adjustable Columns!
 This document provides guidelines and information for contributors.

 ## 🚀 Getting Started